me and chaga on Bizarre Foods

 Most herbalists recommend simmering mushrooms to free up the polysaccharides (though I have heard that a "hard boil" can actually damage them).
 But chaga is not a mushroom; it's the fungal mycelium (more on this below).
 Some claim that it is not necessary to boil mycelium because it is only about 12% chitin.
 Paul Stamets does claim that the mycelium medicines he sells are more digestible.
 However, mycelium and mushrooms have the same amount of chitin (Joseph Allawos, personal communication, 11/5/12).
 Although one would expect the far less dense mycelia to take less time to break down, it may still require cooking.

 According to Greg Marley, “one study of chaga’s antitumor activity showed that the active anticancer components are increased in the tea by boiling a decoction and virtually absent in the non-boiled tea.
-Since a hot water extraction is necessary to access the polysaccharides that stimulate host immune response, I would not recommend the warm water steeping method” (Mushrooms for Health, 101).
+Since a hot water extraction is necessary to access the polysaccharides that stimulate host immune response, I would not recommend the warm water steeping method” (Mushrooms for Health, 101; by "warm" he means anything under 212ºF).

 The problem with boiling is that, according to Cass Ingram, the medicinal components of chaga include not only polysaccharides but proteins, sterols, SOD, and enzymes including catalase, peroxidase, RNAase, and DNAase, all of which are damaged or destroyed by temperatures above 180ºF.
 In that case, it's important, as with miso, not to boil chaga.
 Instead, use ground chaga and either steep or simmer it in not warm, not boiling, but hot water -- in a crock pot, for instance.
 With the lid off, mine (remarkably called the "Crock Watcher") keeps the temperature steady at 160ºF.

 Chaga is a tonic, a "nutraceutical" food like garlic, so it has no strict dosage.
+Most sources recommend 1 gram a day (about 1 powdered teaspoon) for maintenance, 2-3 grams per day for treating a condition.
+You can surely drink a lot more than that.
 Still, too much of anything is not good for you.
 I have read, though I can't remember where, that it is remotely possible over time to "overdose" on chaga.
 I've also heard that a single large dose can give people the runs.

 Some people use only the inner part of the chaga, but judging from this study, the black outer "crust" is worth using as well.
 You would think that this is the part that contains the antioxidant compound melanin (Babitskaya 2002), as with Tuber melanosporum, the black truffle.
 It is surely the source of the pigments that go into the water.
 However, melanin is not soluble in water or stomach acid (Ye 2011), so I don't see how we absorb that compound at all.

+For more precise directions on how to prepare chaga, see my page on reishi.
 When done, strain and cool the mushrooms enough to squeeze the liquid out of them.
-You can ferment these grounds or soak them in vinegar or give them to an herbalist/brewer friend who will.
+You can ferment these grounds or further extract them by soaking them in vinegar or give them to an herbalist/brewer friend who will do either one.
 Until then, covered in water, will keep in the fridge for many months.

 Most mushrooms are "here today; gone tomorrow."
 Not chaga.
 It grows only about a couple cubic inches a year (see photos here).
 Mushrooms are the "fruit" of fungi in that they are the way fungi spread their "seeds," i.e., their spores.
 Chaga, on the other hand, is the herniated mycelium, i.e., the body of the fungus itself, popping out of the tree, along with the heartwood its been eating.
 In other words, chaga is a canker rot, an infection that eventually kills the tree and itself.